Y0Coss/docs-fork/pages/manage_and_operate/iam/iam-tag-manager/guide.en-gb.md

 #### Product dashboard

-In some OVHcloud products, a menu has been added to manage tags directly from the resource management dashboard.
+For some OVHcloud products, an interface has been added to manage tags directly from the resource management dashboard.

 ![Tag Manager](images/baremetal-tag-01.png){.thumbnail}

-The tag management menu allows you to add or remove tags from the resource.
+The tag management interface allows you to add or remove tags from the resource.

 ![Tag Manager](images/baremetal-tag-02.png){.thumbnail}

-It is possible to either select from the list of predefined tags or enter your own tags by typing the keys and values directly into the fields.
+It is possible to either select one or more tags from the list of predefined tags or enter your own tags by typing the keys and values directly into the fields.

 ### Managing Tags via API